OCPDemos/WhatTheHack/027-DevOpsWithGitHub/Student/challenge04.md

 In this challenge, you will build and test the .NET Core application, build a container image and push it to Azure Container Registry (ACR).

 1. Create a new `.NET Core` workflow from the GitHub Actions marketplace ([hint](https://github.com/actions/starter-workflows/blob/dacfd0a22a5a696b74a41f0b49c98ff41ef88427/ci/dotnet-core.yml))
-2. In your workflow, under the "Setup .NET Core" step, change the .NET version to 2.2
+2. In your workflow, under the "Setup .NET Core" step, change the .NET version to `2.2` to match the version defined by the application.
 3. Configure path filters to *only* trigger this workflow for changes in the `/Application` folder
 4. Configure the workflow to trigger on pushes and pull requests